zigliad/react-awesome-chip/README.md

 ### useFilterView

-This hook is very helpful when using filter chips.
+This hook is very helpful when using filter chips.<br />
-It accepts its chips props, and a unique id for every one of the chips.
+It accepts its chips' props, and a unique id for every one of the chips.<br />
-The hook returns a state of the ids that are currently ON, and a FilterView component.
+The hook returns a state of the ids that are currently ON, and a FilterView component.<br />
 The component can be placed as a JSX element, with an onClick prop which accepts the current ON ids.

 ```tsx